Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Full screen can now be toggled from within a scenario (thanks to marcelofg55).
 - Fixed multiplayer loading screen crash.
+- Fixed a crash cause which could happen while selecting a faction.

 * Units
 - Added Gnomish Duelist, an experience upgrade of the Gnomish Recruit (icon by Leo, based on Jinn's Gnomish Recruit icon).